Welcome To BLUE STAR RECOVERY

 • Dialectical behavioral therapy (DBT) – DBT is another form of therapy that helps you learn to tools to manage negative emotions and set boundaries

 It is important to note that dual diagnosis treatment is highly individualized and should be tailored to each patient’s specific needs.
-The primary goals of dual diagnosis treatment are to reduce symptoms, improve overall functioning, and help the patient become free of addiction.
+The primary goals of dual diagnosis treatment are to reduce symptoms, improve overall functioning, and help the patient become free of substance misuse.

 Blue Star Recovery is Here for You